ajay9634/EXAGEAR-XEGW/README.md

  - Use Export/Import Save Data from the Start Menu. you can install Ajay prefix (save game to drive D) from the start menu. so you can continue games in different container with ajay prefix installed. you can continue games in other Emu too like winlator ajay with ajay prefix.

-export import save data feature Supports backing up save data across multiple containers.
+- Note - Export Import save data feature Supports backing up save data across multiple containers.

 ### ✅ Extra launching arguments

- - you can add various cmd and env to Containers.
+ - You can add various cmd and env to Containers.

  ---
 # ⚠️ Known Bugs

-## in-built PulseAudio Issue
+## In-built PulseAudio Issue

-- change audio to pulse by registry from the Start Menu.
+- Change audio to pulse by registry from the Start Menu.

 - Use the XServer XSDL app.

 ## AlsaAudio issue

-- you may face alsa sound issue in X11 apk , change audio to pulse by registry from the Start Menu.
+- You may face alsa sound issue in X11 apk , change audio to pulse by registry from the Start Menu.

 ##  older wine bug

-- you may face drive D error sometimes, Restart container to fix this.
+- You may face drive D error sometimes, Restart container to fix this.

 ##  Freezing games bug